LorenzoNiero/master-detail-mvi-android/README.md

 The project includes unit tests for the network, domain, and data modules.
 You can find them in the respective module directories.

-Execute all unit test witu:
+Execute all unit test with:

 ```
 gradle testDevDebugUnitTest